Liposuction is an elective surgical procedure. It reshapes the body through the removal of excess body fat.

 If desired results are not achieved, or if the skin remains loose, additional surgery may be needed.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsPersistent high temperatureOozing or discharge from incisionsBleedingRedness or increased swellingIncreased pain or tendernessCoughing, shortness of breath, chest pain, severe nausea, or vomitingSigns of shock (pale clammy skin, confusion or weakness, rapid pulse)
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsPersistent high temperatureOozing or discharge from incisionsBleedingRedness or increased swellingIncreased pain or tendernessCoughing, shortness of breath, chest pain, severe nausea, or vomitingSigns of shock (pale clammy skin, confusion or weakness, rapid pulse)

 that last longer than 2 weeks